Concordium/concordium-dapp-examples/trackAndTrace/indexer/README.md

 CREATE DATABASE indexer;
 ```

-Alternatively, you can run the Postgres database in a docker container:
+Alternatively, you can run the Postgres database in a docker container.
+The command below will create an indexer db automatically:
 ```
 docker run -p 5432:5432 -e POSTGRES_PASSWORD=password -e POSTGRES_DB="indexer" --rm postgres
 ```